Reviews You Can Rely On

 On the hunt for the best bread knife for your baking habits?
 We purchased the top 8 serrated bread knives on the market.
 Through extensive hands-on testing, we separate the wheat from the chaff.
 After conducting online research, reading product reviews, and manufacturer information for over 30 knives, we selected the most popular, highest-rated models and spent hours slicing through crusty homebaked sourdough loaves, fully ripened heirloom tomatoes, and tough pineapples.
 We weighed, balanced, and measured each knife, all to bring you the most comprehensive bread knife review to help you select the bread knife that will meet your needs in the kitchen and your budget considerations.

 What better way to use your bread knife than to slice freshly baked bread?
 If you are a baking aficionado, check out our favorite bread machines or alternatively, take a look at the best dutch ovens to elevate your breadmaking game.
 Out of all the most common cooking utensils, knives tend to take a beating, and nothing is more frustrating than a dull knife.
-We tested the best knife sharpeners around to keep your kitchen workhorse in sharp shape.
+We tested knife sharpeners around to keep your kitchen workhorse in sharp shape.

 1